VittorioParagallo/pocketbase-calculated-fields-plugin/readme.md

  │
  ├─ Transaction starts
  │
- ├─ Validate owner exists
+ ├─ Validate owner + immutability of owner triplet
- ├─ Check permission on owner updateRule
- ├─ Parse formula identifiers
+ ├─ Extract identifiers from new formula
- ├─ Update depends_on
+ ├─ Resolve deps and save depends_on
  │
  └─ evaluateGraph():
         ├─ evaluate node